jt-jayati/aemgradleproject/README.md

 Building
 --------

-This project uses Maven for building.
+This project uses Gradle for building.
 Common commands:

 From the root directory, run ``gradlew uploadPackageTask`` to build the bundle and content package and install to a CQ instance.